fuengirola pool league and la cala pool league

 With time it is common for the shaft of a cue to get scratched, this is normally not a big problem and these scratches can generally be removed with wax.
 However remember to do it regularly, otherwise the shaft can get major embedded scratches which are more difficult to remove.

 Over time you might find a build up of grease on the shaft which makes the shaft slightly sticky, wiping down the shaft with a slightly damp cloth every so often should remove this build up.
-It is important not to let the shaft get or tip' get wet so any damp cloth should be bearly damp.
+It is important not to let the shaft get or tip' get wet so any damp cloth should be barely damp.
 Polish the shaft by holding a dry soft cloth in your hand while grabbing the cue shaft and sliding your cloth covered hand up and down the shaft for 30 seconds.

-The Tip:
+The cue Tip:

 Tips vary depending on whether it's on a snooker cue, pool cue or billiards cue but in general it is to be considered as one of the most important parts of any cue, and hence the tip care is an integral part of any cue care.
 The tip must be chalked regularly, avoid contact of the tip with any liquid.
 Re-Tip the cue when it wears out, your cue tip can also be lightly sanded using fine sandpaper to shape the tip to your preferred shape and remove any mushroom shape that could have an adverse effect on play.
-You should do this with care and take your time, over sanding could make the tip shape uneven or damage the ferrule (the plastic or brass sleave the tip is glued to).
+You should do this with care and take your time, over sanding could make the tip shape uneven or damage the ferrule (the plastic or brass sleeve the tip is glued to).

 Important care points: